pivotal/docs-tas-adapter/upgrading.md

 You can perform a fresh installation of the Application Service Adapter by following the instructions in [Installing Application Service Adapter](install.md).

-When upgrading to a new major or minor version of Application Service Adapter, please see that versions' documentation for version-specific configuration and upgrade instructions.
+When upgrading to a new major or minor version of Application Service Adapter, see the documentation for that version for version-specific configuration and upgrade instructions.

 These instructions cover upgrading to a new patch version of the currently installed version of Application Service Adapter.